fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 </Formik>
 ```

-#### 9.27: patientor, step12
+#### 9.27: Patientor, step12

 Extend your solution so that it supports <i>all the entry types</i> and displays an error message if some required values are missing or formatted incorrectly.
-You do not need to care about the possible errors in the server's response.
+You do not need to care about possible errors in the server's response.

 ### Submitting exercises and getting the credits